Ceylon Vs. Saigon Cinnamon: Which is Healthier?

 The main health distinction between Ceylon and Saigon cinnamon is that Saigon is higher in a toxic compound called coumarin, while Ceylon has insignificant amounts of this compound.

-This is significant because coumarin has been proven to be harmful to humans even at dosages attainable from food or supplementation.
+This is significant because coumarin has been clinically shown to be harmful to humans even at doses attainable from food or supplementation.

 Stay up-to-date on our research reviews